redsuperbat/vue-custom-directives/README.md

 ### v-expand

-The p element will animate when the button is clicked to show the text. v-expand takes two arguments `v-expand:x` and `v-expand:y` depending on if you want the element to animate in from the x-axis or the y-axis
+The p element will animate when the button is clicked to show the text. v-expand can take two different arguments `v-expand:x` and `v-expand:y` depending on if you want the element to animate in from the x-axis or the y-axis

 ```html
 <template>